damayantinaik/Prediction_of_Netfilx_movie_rating/Report/README.md

 ![](https://github.com/damayantinaik/Springboard_Week_7_Capstone_Project_Netfilx/blob/main/Report/netflix_picture.jpg)

 Netflix, a subscription-based streaming service offers online streaming of films and television series.
-Starting in 1997 in USA,  now it makes the service available in most of the parts  of the world.
+Starting in 1997 in USA, now it makes the service available in most of the countries in the world.
 It is well known for its efficient recommendation engines providing users choice.
 The engines work behind the scenes and provide user’s choice related contents.
-The engines use Content-based filtering algorithm, collaborative filtering algorithm or both.
+The engines use Content-based filtering algorithm, collaborative filtering algorithm or hybrid of both.

 User rating(review) plays an important role in recommendation system.
-The users (called subscribers/viewers/member) rate movies based on various features of  a movie like genre, actor, director, title, language, country, duration, production company etc. History of users choice on different types of movies also helps to predict the rating of the unseen movie.
+The users (called subscribers/viewers/member) rate movies based on various features of a movie: genre, actor, director, title, language, country, duration, production company etc.

 ## 2. Problem statement

-Different predictive models will be developed to predict movies users’ rating and the best one will be selected based on the R2-score (co-efficient of determination) i.e how close the actual ratings are close to the predicted values.
+Predictive models will be developed to predict movies users’ rating and the best one will be selected based on the R2-score (co-efficient of determination) i.e how close the actual ratings are to the predicted values.

 ## 3. Data: